-Further details on how the updates were incorporated into the model are provided in The Demand Forecast - 2021-22 rebase update for WRSE Technical Note in Appendix C.
+Further details on how the updates were incorporated into the model are provided in The Demand Forecast - 2021-22 rebase update for WRSE Technical Note in Level 2 Appendix E of this reportLevel 2 Appendix E.

 7. Summary

 SES commissioned Atkins to implement various updates to its household consumption forecast model between 2020 and 2023 to allow it to produce a demand forecast for the WRSE regional plan and WRMP24.